-Output routing for the Nord Stage 4 is managed through a Bus system.
+In Per Program Output Routing mode, the output routing is managed through a Bus system.
 There is one Main Bus and three Sub Busses, labeled I, II and III.
 By default, all Sections and Layers are assigned to the Main bus, which by default is routed to outputs 1+2.